fbpx

 Sometimes, employees want to do the right thing, and may not recognize why the right thing can have negative repercussions.
 In the case of the Florida lifeguard, he worked for a private company that had been hired to work on a private beach.
 The company presumably had insurance for him and his fellow lifeguards while they stayed on that stretch of beach.
 They were likely indemnified for that private property if anything happened to the residents.

-Had something gone wrong during his rescue, to him or to the fortunate swimmer, the private company would have been liable (vicarious liability) but not covered by their own insurance.
+Had something gone wrong during his rescue, to him or the fortunate swimmer, the private company would have been liable (vicarious liability) but not covered by their insurance.
 Both he and his company would have been on the hook.
 Luckily, nothing bad happened, and the lifeguard got a better job somewhere else.

 “This Guy Passed Out at My Blackjack Table”